kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 their own reviews, including a comment and a rating/5.
 ## TO-DO:
 - admin can create groups for restaurants based on properties, like "thai", "cafe", etc.
-- categories to DB
 - clean-up

 ## Done
-- add info, opening hours and sql-database-based ratings /5 to each location on the map
-- make it possible to add comments by users
+[x] add info, opening hours and sql-database-based ratings /5 to each custom location on the map [x] possible for users to add comments and ratings
-- admin can delete comments and ratings given by users (when they are clearly spam etc.)
+[x] admin can delete comments and ratings given by users (when they are clearly spam etc.)
-- restaurant search (textbox search based on name or description)
-- rating list; top restaurants
+[x] restaurant search (textbox search based on name OR place categories and description) [x] rating list; top restaurants
-- a user can search restaurants from the SQL database based on words of the desription / name
-- add timestamps after comments and ratings
+[x] a user can search restaurants from the SQL database based on words of the desription / name [x] add timestamps after comments and ratings

-## No time to do
+[x] restaurant categories are stored in DB, fetched from DB, using both admin-managed custom categories and descriptions fetched from the Places API

+## Maybe some day..
 - it would be awesome to save ALL info to the db after initial querying of the API so that the Places API wouldn't have to be used after that -> less use of the API (it's not free to use after initial trial), AND faster if your db lives closer to you than Google's servers.

 ## SQL tables